Understanding The Issues Men Dace in Addiction Recovery

 2. Men are More Resistant to Seeking Help

 While we provide excellent addiction treatment in MA, we can only do so much if people don’t want help.
 When growing up, men are encouraged to be more independent and self-reliant.
-This means that they often want to do things without anyone else’s help.
+They often want to do things without anyone else’s help.

 3. Men are More Reluctant to Share